 Additionally, ensure you don’t altogether avoid all sun on your body since we develop vitamin D as the UV rays cause a chemical reaction in our skin.
 Sunscreen blocks this process, so people who get no UV ray-skin action can be vitamin D deficient.

 Vitamin D is critical for our immune system and bones, so get your levels checked at your annual checkup and supplement as advised.

-Additionally, if you’re swimming or doing water sports, help keep endocrine disruptors and chemicals out of our waterways by opting for frog-friendly sunscreens.
+Additionally, if you’re swimming or doing water sports, help keep those chemicals out of our waterways by opting for frog-friendly sunscreens.

 See your dermatologist for anti-ageing